Library and Learning Resources

 Language Learning Center

-The Language Learning Center (LLC) offers computer, web, and other media resources for students learning English as another language (ESL and AMLA) as well as those studying sign language (ASL) and foreign languages.
+The Language Learning Center (LLC) offers computer, web, and other media resources for students learning English as another language (ESL and AMLA) as well as those studying sign language (ASL) and world languages.
+Registration is open and free to anyone in the community.

 Building 6, North Entrance, Upper Level,